 If you use the same password everywhere, a hacker only needs to get your password once in order to break into many of your online accounts.
-And it seems like every week, we hear about a massive new password breach.
-For example, Yahoo recently announced that passwords for all 3 billion of its users were breached in 2013.
+The number of massive data breaches keeps growing by the day.

 Imagine if an attacker used your single, easy-to-remember password to access your health care records, your home address, credit card numbers, or your social security number.
-(You can check if your password has already been leaked here.)
 To minimize the damage from a breach, you should use unique passwords on each account.
 But it can be a challenge to remember each password.

 Enter password managers

 Password managers make it easy to remember a single password, and still have long, unique passwords on all of your accounts.
 How is this possible?
 You use just one password to unlock your secure password “vault.”
 From your vault, you can quickly fill out login forms on all of your devices.

 A few password managers are usually recommended by security specialists, including Bitwarden, KeePassXC, and 1Password.
 They are all good options, but have different features that may impact which you want to use.
 Let’s quickly highlight some of the features of each tool.
 I’ve written guides for each, and pointed to links below.

 Happy!
 Easy to use, and well-designed.
 Perhaps the easiest for unfamiliar users.
 Syncs to a desktop application so you can access your passwords offline, and allows “offline only” passwords.

 Not so happy.
 More expensive than alternatives ($36 annually).

 Want to try 1Password?
 Check out 1Password for Beginners.